\"Writing.Com

 I admit to most enjoying the raffles with prizes that aren’t GPs, but instead reviews or signatures are offered.
 Some people play the lottery for the sheer thrill of possible outcomes.
 In my opinion, reviews are the coolest thing a writer can win, so I guess that’s why I enter on-line auctions.

-"Season Tickets was this sort of pick-a-prize raffle/auction.
+"Season TicketsOpen in new Window. was this sort of pick-a-prize raffle/auction.

 One of the prizes in “A Mysterious Moment” was to have some of the winner's work featured in the Mystery Newsletter.
-Luckily, Stiggles has a mystery in her portfolio, and it’s a good one at that.
+Luckily, Stiggles Author Icon has a mystery in her portfolio, and it’s a good one at that.
 Alas, it is unfinished at this time.
 But that won’t stop you all from checking it out, right?

 C’mon, take a chance. *Wink*